 - Always make sure stuff is properly cooked.
 Eating food that’s been improperly cooked or not cooked through is a good way to get a bad stomach or outright food poisoning.

 - If you’re staying in a village or eating some traditional food in a village, that’s cool.
 It’s probably fine, but we’d say go easy on it, especially if you’re the sort of person who has a delicate stomach anyway.
-There may be some cuts of meat you’re not used to.
-You may get served up things that may seem strange to you.
-Fat, for instance, is an honour to eat.
-Try your best!

 - Be careful of open-air street vendors and food stalls at markets, especially in the Highlands area.
 This food is often prepared and cooked at home, then simply brought to the market.
 It’s not cooked fresh and if there’s something that might fit the bill of “food that’s been sitting around all day,” this is it.
-Probably best to avoid.

 - Often food isn’t covered, which means all manner of germs can get to it.
 Meat often sits around all day.
 Just be aware of this.